galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 - Find protein binding motifs
 time_estimation: 3h
 key_points:
-- CUT&RUN can be used to identify binding regions for
+- CUT&RUN can be used to identify binding regions for DNA binding proteins.
 - Several filters are applied to the reads, such as removing those mapped to mitochondria
 - Fragment distribution can help determine whether an CUT&RUN experiment has worked well
 - A robust peak detection removes noise from the data